 NACM’s Mediator certification is a combined certification that provides the academic qualifications needed to provide mediation services.
 The Train-the-Trainer Course will allow you to teach mediation skills to other individuals.

 Yes.
 Our software uses the same AI concepts as the US Defense industry.
 If our multi-layer detection systems flag improprieties in the testing process we will take the appropriate action.
 This is also true if we detect improprieties in the hosting process.
 We have rejected tests on that basis in the past.
 No system is identity foolproof even a test that is proctored.
 However, if we are made aware of an impropriety in the testing process, that certification will be revoked without refund and you will be barred from future certification with NACM.

 When referring to the mediator certification, please make sure to use “National Professional Certification in Mediation”.
 You may say that you are a “Nationally Certified Professional in Mediation”, thus you may use the initials NCPM after your name to identify your credentials.
-This is the only appropriate representation of the certification.

 The minimum age to receive a certification card from NACM is 18.
 This is for insurance purposes.

 Email us at firstname.lastname@example.org and the logo will be emailed to you.

 To give those who haven’t been properly trained in mediation or those who are new to the mediation profession the proper learning tools to advance in the mediation world.